historical-repositories/gentoo/README.md

 ### [Current 2015-08-09 00:38:18 - Now UTC [mirror]](../../tree/head)

-This branch syncs with the current upstream HEAD branch every hour or so, providing a fresh look at the entire commit history.
+This branch syncs with the current upstream HEAD branch hourly, providing a fresh look at the entire commit history.

 | | | |